-Once again, Mosaic brings to you free preparation material on Stepwells that will help you with Nata preparations.
+Once again, Mosaic brings to you free preparation material on Stepwells that will help you with Nata Online Test Preparations.
 And this time it is from a famous place in Gujarat.....Any Guesses!!
 Yes, its Adalaj Stepwell....We have all the details for you.
-So, work hard, burn midnight oil and do send us your feedback on the following article.
 Here we go....

 Stepwells are stepped ponds, found more commonly in the semi-arid regions of Western India.
 These areas were subject to water shortage and are highly dependent on the rains.
 The stepwells are dug deep to access ground water, also the structures collect rain water during seasonal monsoons.
 These stepwells provided the locals with water for drinking, washing and bathing during dry monsoon spells.
 They also served as venues for festivals and rituals.
 These structures are often also referred to as baoli or vav in the Indian languages.
 While such structures are functional in construction, they also included rich architectural embellishments.
 One such fine example is the Adalaj Stepwell.